Bukixo/weather_app/README.md

 I created cards which hold in the weather information, which the user can view by just scrolling the page.
 I wanted to give it a sunrise/sunset feel so I incorporated SCSS transition for the background of the cards.

-Simplicty is key for this app so all the user needs to do is login in their desired city and code into the form and cards will update.
+Simplicity is key for this app so all the user needs to do is login in their desired city and code into the form and cards will update.

 ### Testing